 Management of Paget Disease of the Vulva

-Extramammary Paget disease (EMPD) of the vulva is a rare malignant neoplasm of the vulva skin presenting mostly commonly with a compliant of pruritus.
-Unfortunately, diagnosis is often delayed as both patients and physicians dismiss the itch as secondary to local irritation from garments or benign vulvitis.
-Inspection of the vulva reveals a redness of the skin with an occasional violaceous hue.
-At still other times the red skin is partially covered with a thin white coating like "cupcake frosting".
+Extramammary Paget Disease (EMPD) of the vulva is a rare intra-epithelial adenocarcinoma of the vulvar skin presenting mostly commonly with a complaint of pruritus.
+Unfortunately, diagnosis is often delayed as both patients and physicians dismiss the itch as due to local irritation from garments or other irritants.
+Inspection of the vulva reveals a redness of the skin with an occasional violaceous hue (erythematous lesion).
+At other times the red skin is partially covered with a thin white coating like “cupcake frosting” (eczematoid lesion).

-Diagnosis is made by biopsy with subsequent review by a Pathologist familiar with vulva pathology and identification of Paget cells.
-Treatment is wide local excision.
+The diagnosis is made by biopsy with identification of vacuolated Paget cells.
+Immunohistochemistry is necessary to exclude vulvar intra-epithelial neoplasia or melanoma.
+Standard treatment is wide local excision.
 Since invasion to structures below the dermis is rare, inguinal lymphadenectomy is not necessary unless the final pathology reports invasion.
+Very rarely, complete vulvectomy with appropriate skin graft may be required for extensive disease.

-Many clinicians perform frozen section margin analysis at the time of surgery and extend the wide resection until margins are declared negative.
-Unfortunately, recurrence is common even when margins are clear.
-The disease process appears to have the ability to skip over apparent normal skin and can recur at sites distant from the surgical site.
-For this reason, the patients must be monitored closely post operatively and suspicious areas biopsied.
-In many patients multiple local excisions are performed over a period of 10-20 years.
+Many clinicians perform frozen section margin analysis at the time of surgery and extend the resection until all margins are negative.
+Unfortunately, because of its multifocal and multicentric nature, recurrence is common even when the margins are clear.
+The disease process appears to have the ability to skip over apparent normal skin and can recur at sites distant to the surgical site.
+For this reason, patients must be monitored closely and suspicious areas biopsied.
+In many patients, multiple local excisions are performed over a period of 10-20 years with the risk of vulvar disfigurement, impacting quality of life.

-Older literature reports adenocarcinomas of the rectum, colon and uterus associated with Paget Disease of vulva.
-However, more recent reports have found a very low incidence of such simultaneous lesions.
+Older literature reports adenocarcinomas of the rectum, colon, bladder, breast and uterus associated with Paget Disease of the vulva.
+However, more recent studies have found a very low frequency of simultaneous lesions.
+Paget lesions around the urethra and perianal areas require careful evaluation for bladder or rectal tumors.